CALL US: +44 (0)20 8004 3492

 • Your intentions to return to your country of residence after expiration of your E2 status.

-What personal E2 visa interview questions should you prepare for?
+E2 visa interview questions about you

 In addition to the strict eligibility requirements for an E2 visa, other questions that may be asked at interview could focus on your personal circumstances, including if you have a criminal record or a history of any previous immigration violations.
 This is because certain suitability requirements must also be met before an E2 visa can be issued.